projecttacoma/fqm-testify/README.md

 FQM-Testify is a React-based web application for analyzing FHIR-based electronic clinical quality measures (eCQMs) through the creation of test FHIR Patients and other FHIR resources.

-### Creating a Test Case
+### Adding Test Cases

 After starting up the app, begin by uploading a FHIR Measure Bundle JSON file from your local machine.
 The measurement period start and end pickers will update to reflect the `effectivePeriod` of the Measure resource in the uploaded bundle.
+There are two methods for adding test Patients to the server: in-app Patient creation and Patient Bundle import.

+#### Creating a Test Patient

+Test patients can be created in the app by clicking on the "Create Test Patient" button, which will open a code editor modal with a pre-populated, randomly-generated FHIR Patient.

+#### Importing a Patient Bundle

-Test patients can be added to the app by clicking on either the "Create Test Patient" button, or the "Import Test Patient(s)" button.
-The former will open a code editor modal with a pre-populated, randomly-generated FHIR Patient.
-The latter will open a file dropzone which accepts JSON files of FHIR Patient Bundles and .zip files composed of FHIR Patient Bundles.
+Test cases can be imported by clicking the "Import Test Patient(s)" button, which will open a file dropzone which accepts JSON files of FHIR Patient Bundles and .zip files composed of FHIR Patient Bundles.
+Patient Bundles may contain additional test resources, which will be loaded into FQM-Testify as well.

+#### Creating Non-Patient Test Resources

 FQM-Testify allows the user to create non-Patient FHIR resources after at least one Patient resource is created in or imported to the app.
 Once a Measure Bundle is uploaded and a Patient is created, FQM-Testify will generate a list of non-Patient resource templates based on the FHIR `dataRequirements` of the uploaded measure (`dataRequirements` calculations and all other FHIR eCQM calculation in the app is done using [the fqm-execution library](https://github.com/projecttacoma/fqm-execution)).
 New non-Patient resources can be created by clicking on a test patient, then clicking on a non-Patient resource from the generated list.
 This will open a code editor modal pre-populated with an appropriate test resource that references the selected patient.
 Non-Patient resources can be examined, edited, and deleted by clicking on the Patient resource they are associated with.